-Middle English prikke, from Old English prica (n.) "point, puncture; particle, small portion of space or time," common Proto-Germanic (compare Low German prik "point," Middle Dutch prick, Dutch prik, Swedish prick "point, dot").
-Meaning "pointed weapon, dagger" is first attested 1550s.
+Middle English prikke, "pointed object, something that punctures or stabs; sting of an insect; a goad; a pin or fastener; a pricking as a bodily pain or torment," from Old English prica (n.) "sharp point, puncture; minute mark made by sticking or piercing; particle, very small portion of space or time," a common Low German word (compare Low German prik "point," Middle Dutch prick, Dutch prik, Swedish prick "point, dot") of unknown etymology (see prick (v.)).

-Old English prician "to prick, pierce, prick out, sting," from West Germanic *prikojan (source also of Low German pricken, Dutch prikken "to prick"), of uncertain origin.
+Middle English priken, from Old English prician "to pierce with a sharp point, prick out, place a point, dot, or mark upon; sting; cause a pricking sensation," from West Germanic *prikojan (source also of Low German pricken, Dutch prikken "to prick"), of uncertain origin.
 Danish prikke "to mark with dots," Swedish pricka "to point, prick, mark with dots" probably are from Low German.
 Related: Pricked; pricking.
-To prick up one's ears is 1580s, originally of animals with pointed ears (prycke-eared, of foxes, is from 1520s).

 From c.
 1200 in a figurative sense of "to cause agitation, to distress, to trouble;" late 14c. as "incite, stir to action."
 Pricklouse (c.
 1500) was a derisive name for a tailor.
 To prick up (one's) ears is 1580s, originally of animals with pointed ears (prycke-eared, of foxes or horses or dogs, is from early 15c.).

 thou prick-ear'd cur of Iceland!

 Prick-me-dainty (1520s) was an old term for one who is affectedly finical.